Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 Why Portugal?

-Portugal is not the only European country that has a Golden Visa as an instrument to attract foreign capital.
+Portugal is not the only European country that has a Golden Visa Program as an instrument to attract foreign capital.

 Countries like Spain, Greece, and Latvia are also looking for investment through this procedure, with the last two countries offering the Golden Visa under more attractive conditions (smaller investments).